miriam-16/Polito/firstYear/secondSemester/MachineLearning/Lab/Lab2/project/try.typ

   caption: "Analyse Feature 1 and Feature 2"
 )

+Looking at the histograms, we can notice in both features classes overlap for each value assumed by the feature.
+For class Fake, mean of Feature 1 and Feature 2 are respectively 0.00287744 (0.003) and 0.01869316 (0.019); variance is 0.56958105 and 1.42086571
+For classe Genuine, mean of Feature 1 and Feature 2 are respectively 5.44547838e-04 (0.0005) and -8.52437392e-03 (-0.008); variance is 1.43023345 and 0.57827792

+Histograms have few peaks: in both features, peak is near 0, causing a class overlap around this value in the scatterplot.

+Looking at the scatterplot, we can see that classes overlap for Feature 1 and Feature 2, in particular in the interval [-1.5, 1.5] of Feature 2.

 == Second question
 Analyze the third and fourth features.
 What do you observe?
 Do the classes overlap?
 If so, where?
 Do the classes show similar mean for these two features?
 Are the variances similar for the two classes?
 How many modes are evident from the histograms?
 #figure(